VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 for [documentation](http://docs.geoserver.org/)

-image du menu :
+image du menu : data.png

 To begin, add a new workspace
 Put Zanzibar for name and the URI : http://opengeo.org/Zanzibar And submit... then click on Zanzibar and check the checkbox for WMS and WMTS

+Go on Disk Quota on your right and complet like that:

+IMAGE disk : diskquota.png

+And go on Gridsets just above Disk quota,
+Create a new gridset...

+IMAge Gridsset : gridset.png

+Then click on Caching Defaults just above gridsets, like this:

+image caching....

+Don't forget to add the gridset EPSG:32737 on the bottom.

 Now add new Store,
 take the imageMosaic, and do this:

+IMAGE DU STORE stores.png

 And publish.

 Now you should have the page 'Edit Layer'
 Change the name and the title check the Native SRS is correct.

-and copy the native bounding Box MinX, Min Y, Max X, Max Y on iTowns ==> pointsCloud.js
+If you have other data you have to change that [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L20) the EPSG: and the [values](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L26) with the native bounding box, you can see it on the geoserver

+And [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L113) you have to change the name with the name of your layer same for the projection: [EPSG](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L114).

+Now click on Publishing on the top.
+Add Raster like that :

+IMAGE DU RASTER : raster.png

 #### iTowns